Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Preliminaries

 \end{itemize} Note that Boolean programs are also covered by the above definitions.
 To additionally specify the syntactic shape of $q(\xbf)$, we speak of a UCQ-rewriting, an MDLog-rewriting, and so on.
 An \emph{FO-rewriting} takes the form of an FO-query that uses only relation symbols from the relevant EDB schema and possibly equality, but neither constants nor function symbols.
 We say that an MDDLog program $\Pi$ is \emph{FO-rewritable} if there is an FO-rewriting of $\Pi$, and likewise for \emph{UCQ-rewritability} and for \emph{MDLog-rewritability}.
 Since a generalized CSP defined by a set of templates $S$ can be viewed as a Boolean query, we can also speak of a query to be sound and complete for respectively a rewriting of coCSP$(S)$.
 The definitions are as expected, paralleling the ones above.

 It was shown in \cite{DBLP:journals/tods/BienvenuCLW14} that the complement of an MMSNP sentence can be translated into an equivalent Boolean MDDLog program in polynomial time and vice versa; moreover, the transformations preserve diameter and all other parameters relevant for this paper.
-From now on, we will thus not explicitly distinguish between Boolean MDDLog and (the complement of) MMSNP.
+From now on, we will thus not explicitly distinguish between Boolean MDDLog and (complemented) MMSNP.